CSCfi/csc-user-guide/docs/computing/ncu.md

 activities on both CPU and GPU, including kernel execution, memory transfers, memory set and CUDA API calls and events or metrics for CUDA kernels.
-Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by *nsys-ui* tool.
+Profiling results are displayed in the console after the profiling data is collected, and may also be saved for later viewing by *ncu-ui* tool.

 To use `nsys`, one needs to first load a CUDA environment.
 First load the appropriate `gcc` module